 The association between plants and AMF is one of the most important symbioses on earth, linking the root and the soil system.
 [6] Arbuscular mycorrhizal symbiosis is possibly the oldest and the most abundant plant-microbe association on earth.
-AMF are able to establish a symbiotic relationship with at least 70 - 90% of known land plant species.
 They play a crucial role in agricultural systems by increasing plant tolerance to abiotic and biotic stresses.
 [7] They increase plant growth, improve salt and drought tolerance, and potentially improve heavy metal tolerance.
 The symbiosis also plays a role in nutrient cycling in soil, in ecosystem productivity, and plant variety.
 [8]